openplanttools/imodeljs-apps/README.md

 11. Pick which project to view. - Zach *in progress*
 12. Clean up code base **Done for now** - Nick
 13. Comment parts for explanations **Done** - Nick
-14. Fix CSS formatting *in progress* - Nick
+14. Fix CSS formatting *partially done* - Nick
 15. Fix clashes with electron IPC and configuration of front-back communication.
 16. Determine the necessity of webpack in browser runtime environment. **Done** - Nick
 17. Modify dependencies list, strip unused pieces, keep only browser specific portions.